Haunting Humanities 2025

 Sponsors

-Haunting Humanities has a host of sponsors and community partners, including the City of Lawrence, Kansas Public Radio, Abe & Jake’s Landing, Coneflower Consulting, and numerous academic departments.
+Haunting Humanities has a host of sponsors and community partners, including the Friends of the Hall Center, Kansas Public Radio, the City of Lawrence, eXplore Lawrence, Coneflower Consulting, and numerous academic departments.

 More coming soon!